AgustinAmata/Repeattools/README.md

 of the selected species and provides several forms of visualization.
 Specifically, it can output the
 following:

-- A heatmap comparing the ET profile of the different species.
-For a given species, this profile is composed of the number of reads for each type of ET found in its genome.
+- A heatmap comparing the TE profile of the different species.
+For a given species, this profile is composed of the number of reads for each type of TE found in its genome.
-- A PCA that also provides a form of comparing the ET profile.
+- A PCA that also provides a form of comparing the TE profile.
-- Box plots that compare the divergence distribution of a given ET across several species and groups.
+- Box plots that compare the divergence distribution of a given TE across several species and groups.
-- Violin plots that compare the divergence distribution of all ETs in a certain [classification level](#classification-system-of-Repeattools)
+- Violin plots that compare the divergence distribution of all TEs in a certain [classification level](#classification-system-of-Repeattools)

 ## Dependencies and installation
 ### Dependencies